-20 Mar Grad selected to attend national policy seminar in D.C.
+20 Mar Alumna selected to attend national policy seminar in D.C.

 Alejandra Cardoso, a recent graduate of Washington State University Tri-Cities, was chosen as one of three representatives from Washington state to participate in the Council for Opportunity in Education’s National Policy Seminar March 19-22 in Washington, D.C.